IB GROUP 4

 Students gain a fuller understanding of biological phenomena by first hand experience.
 In the laboratory they also develop a critical approach, which can be used very effectively elsewhere and later in life.

 All students must carry out a range of practical activities.
-These include a Group 4 project, research assignments and data interpretation exercises.
+These include a Group 4 project, research assignments, data interpretation exercises and an extended individual investigation.

 IB Biology can be taken at Standard Level or Higher Level.
 All students will undertake the Standard Level during Year 12 and will choose between the Standard and Higher Level at the beginning of Year 13.
 The course is split between three main parts.